saddamhr/react-select-infinite-scroll/README.md

 # 🙏 Support

-We all need support and motivation. `model-repo` is not an exception.
+We all need support and motivation. `react-select-infinite-scroll` is not an exception.
 If you found the app helpful, consider supporting us with a coffee.

 <a href="https://www.buymeacoffee.com/greenroots">
     <img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" height="50px">